-Note: Standard errors are clustered at the school level. p < 0.01, p < 0.05, p < 0.01.
+Note: Standard errors are clustered at the school level. \\\ p < 0.01, \\ p < 0.05, \ p < 0.1.
 Coefficient estimates on elementary teacher count and the student-teacher ratio for the average causal effect across post-treatment periods (equation (2)) from the estimation of equation (1), using IV DID specification where treatment status as the school level is instrumented with school-level linguistic composition variables (see Table 2 for first stage estimates).
 The pre-period is SY2008-09 to SY2011-12.
-For student-teacher ratio, values below the 1st and above the 99th percentiles were dropped.
+The student-teacher ratio was winsorized at the 1st and 99th percentiles.
 See Figure A2 for per period coefficient estimates.
+IV PPML estimates are obtained with the control function approach (2SRI) for which corresponding standard errors are bootstrapped with 1,000 repetitions.